CesarPazzi/blog/content/posts/How-To-Schedule-Posts-In-Hugo-(With-Screenshots!)/index.md

 lastmod: 2021-07-20
 draft: false
 authors: []
-description: "This is a easy to follow guide on how to schedule your posts on Hugo using GitHub Actions and Netlify"
+description: "This is a easy to follow guide on how to schedule your posts on Hugo using GitHub Actions and Netlify.
+With this, you will be able to schedule your posts while you are on vacation."

 tags: ["GitHub Actions", "Netlify", "Blogging"]
 categories: ["Tutorials"]